SCIgen - An Automatic CS Paper Generator

 As promised, we videotaped the whole thing.
 You can download the resulting movie, titled Near Science, below.
 Movie length: 13:15.

-The code for SCIgen is released under GPL, and is currently available via anonymous CVS.
+The code for SCIgen is released under GPL, and is now available via github!

 We're still working on documentation and making it more user-friendly, but you should be able to figure most of it out from the code.
 Here's what you need on your computer to run it (we've run it on FreeBSD and GNU/Linux platforms):